North Lake Tahoe COVID-19 Update

 - Gyms & Fitness Centers – outdoor only

-- Personal Care Services – indoor operations allowed with modifications
+- Personal Care Services – indoor with modifications

 Nevada Side of North Lake Tahoe

-On November 22nd, Governor Sisolak announced increased restrictions throughout the state of Nevada in an effort to slow the spread of COVID-19.
-The measures go into effect on Tuesday November 24th and will last for the next three weeks and will then be re-evaluated.
+On December 13th, Governor Sisolak announced the extension of increased restrictions which were implemented on Nov.
+22 throughout the state of Nevada in an effort to slow the spread of COVID-19.
+The measures will go through Jan.
+15, 2021 and will then be re-evaluated.
 Find information on the full directive HERE.

 Under the new directive, the following business sectors must operate with the following modifications and/or limitations.

 - Lodging – open for leisure travel with safety modifications in place